Homeschooling your child

 Find your local council (GOV.UK)

-You might get some financial assistance from:
+You might get some financial assistance from an Education, Health and Care Plan (EHCP).

 You may also be able to apply for grants for specific equipment.